Rosa Merckx: Work in brewing

-Merckx still lives next to the Liefmans Brewery.
+Merckx still lived next to the Liefmans Brewery.

 Recognition

 Apero Global is an event organized every year on International Women's Day by Sofie Vanrafelghem.
 She noted that "Rosa has opened the door for many female beer lovers.
 For me she has always been an important source of inspiration and a great example.
 She has certainly lowered the threshold for other women who like to pursue their passion in a man's world like the beer sector."
 Brewery Ommegang also named a Rosetta beer for her.